clbarnes/catmaid_publish/README.md

 Some objects can be annotated.
 In this case, you can instead list annotations for which annotated objects will be exported.
-Indirectly annotated ("sub-annotated") objects, e.g. the relationship between A and C in `annotation "A" -> annotation "B" -> skeleton "C"` will also be exported.
+Indirectly annotated ("sub-annotated") objects, e.g. the relationship between A and C in `annotation "A" -> annotation "B" -> neuron "C"` will also be exported.

 All exported data have a pre-written `README.md` file detailing the data format and structure.
 You can add additional information to the README using the `readme_footer` key.